romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When authoring and maintaining workflows in GitHub Actions, which statement is correct regarding the use of jobs.<job_id>.strategy in a workflow file?
+Q: When authoring and maintaining workflows in GitHub Actions, which statement is correct regarding the use of jobs.<job_id>.strategy in a workflow file?
 <details><summary>Show the answer</summary><p>

 - **Within strategy, the matrix keyword can be used to run tests across multiple versions of a language or operating system**